gcscoding/queuebot/README.txt

 messages from its queue every D seconds, as if those messages had been requested using !get.
 The bot does not send MESSAGE QUEUE EMPTY to the superuser if it tries to automatically print messages and none exist.

+COMMAND LINE PARAMETERS

+QueueBot takes several command line parameters:
+-s SERVER		Sets the server that the bot should connect to -p PORT			Sets the port that the bot should connect on -c CHANNEL		Sets the channel to join (should include the #) -n NICK			Sets the bot's nickname
+-su SUPERUSER	Sets the nick of the bot's superuser
+-d				(OPTIONAL) Puts the bot into debug mode, which will cause the
+				bot to produce verbose output